 VION Tilburg B.V. is a cattle slaughterhouse and industrial butcher.
 It is one of the several sites of VION Food Netherlands which is a company with global presence.
 The location Tilburg is NVWA approved (NL 87 EG).
 VION Tilburg B.V. produces beef products and slaughter by-products and offal (organs, processing of stomachs (scalding) and the processing of first stage of natural casing (cleaning/ heating of bovine intestines)).
 The cattle is bought by VION Rundvee BV at the general mostly Dutch and Belgium market.
-Slaughter capacity is animals per day per hour which is all done in 1 shift.
+Slaughter capacity is animals per day - per hour which is all done in 1 shift.
+At the momen's animals are slaughtered per day.